 The next stop on the tour was to talk about a guy named Joan Pujol Garcia, also known as Garbo.
 Garbo became a double agent during WWII and spent a lot of his time in Lisbon.
 He is known as the only person to receive medals from opposing sides.
 He received an Iron Cross from the Germans and a Most Excellent Order of the British Empire medal from the British.
 He originally wanted to become a spy for the Allies, but he was denied a spot there so he became a "spy" for the Axis and spent a lot of time in Lisbon creating false reports to give to the Germans.
 The British saw his work and then finally hired him as an Ally spy.
 He played a key role in Operation Fortitude, which was the "operation that misled the Germans about the timing and location of the invasion of Normandy" (Wikipedia) Apparently Lisbon was a big spy city during WWII, known as "The Capital of Espionage."
 Also, Portugal was helping both sides so they pretty much stayed neutral during the war.
 They were shipping tungsten to the Axis powers and allowing the Allies to sail on their waters.
 Speaking of the waters, while I'm thinking of it, Portugal is (or is soon-to-be) one of biggest countries in the world because it will be gaining a huge part of the Atlantic Ocean and that land counts in the area for countries.
 Also, the borders of Portugal (I think on land) supposedly haven't changed since the 14th century.

-Lisbon and the Castle of São Jorge
+Lisbon and the Castle of São Jorge |

-A Jesuit church that has a lot of gold inside
+Church of Sao Roque A Jesuit church that has a lot of gold inside |

-the entrance and archways inside are still standing
+Carmo Convent--roof collapsed during the earthquake, but the entrance and archways inside are still standing |

 On the tour, we also learned about the Carnation Revolution, which took place on April 25, 1974.
 This was a military coup which overthrew Estado Novo, which was a corporatist authoritarian regime in Portugal (look it up, I'm not going there).
 Anyway, the coup was successful and it happened with absolutely no shots fired.
 After all that, we got a typical Portuguese drink called Ginginha.
 It's a cherry liqueur and the best part is that it comes in a chocolate glass, yum!